leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 or other internals changes, you will most likely need to make various changes specific to your coin.

+## Estimating Notarization Lag

+We will use Hush, a Zcash fork, as an example to estimate notarization lag, i.e. the time it takes for notarization data to make it from one chain to another.
+To estimate the "worst case" time it takes notarization to get to Bitcoin, we can simple add up all the blocktimes involved, so we will be adding blocktimes of

+    HUSH + KMD + BTC = 180s + 60s + 600s

+which is 840s or 13.5 minutes for blockhash data from Hush to be notarized all the way to Bitcoin.
+This is the time it would take such that an exchange could ask the Bitcoin blockchain if a given txid has been notarized.

+Note that the above block-times are "worst case" under normal network conditions, i.e. a transaction is made a millisecond after a block, so it has to wait the entire block interval on HUSH.
+And then is unlucky enough to have to wait an entire KMD block interval and an entire Bitcoin block interval.

+It's possible that a bug or attack or large difficulty change makes one block much longer than the average block interval time, which would increase the time it takes for notarization data to make it to BTC.
+This is why a specific time cannot be used to decide it's "safe", very often 13.5 minutes would be enough time for Hush block hash data to get to the Bitcoin chain, but there could be times when it is not.

+On average, users will only wait half of each coins block time, which means 13.5/2 = 6.75 minutes for Hush blockhash data to be written to Bitcoin.

 ## Integrating a Zcash fork

 For the specific case of adding DPoW to a Zcash fork, the 0.11.x header file,